RakhithJK/dotnet-vscode-csharp-wiki/Diagnosting-"Debug-adapter-process-has-terminated-unexpectedly".md

 If Visual Studio code displays "Debug adapter process has terminated unexpectedly" this generally means that the debugger process (vsdbg-ui) crashed.
 Here is some information you can provide us to diagnose what went wrong.

+### Common
+On all OSs, it can be useful to have [logging enabled](https://github.com/OmniSharp/omnisharp-vscode/wiki/Enabling-C%23-debugger-logging), and to provide the last bit of the event log.

 ### macOS

 1. Open 'Console' from the Application->Utilities